-Messages can be sent to actors from actor code or non-actor code by invoking the actor's send() method as follows:
+Messages can be sent to actors from actor code or non-actor code by invoking the actor's send() method using a call as follows, "someActor.send(aMessage)".

-'''

-someActor.send(aMessage);

-'''

 A send() operation is non-blocking and asynchronous.
-The HJ Actor library preserves the order of messages with the same sender and receiver, but messages from different senders may arrive in an arbitrary order.
+The HJ Actor library preserves the order of messages with the same sender and receiver, but messages from different senders may be interleaved in an arbitrary order.

-As mentioned in the lectures, there are three main states of an actor:
+As mentioned in the lectures, there are three basic states for an actor:

 - new: when an instance of an actor is created, it is in the new state.
-In this state, HJ actors will receive messages sent to them in their mailbox but not process them. - started: in this state the actor will process all messages in its mailbox, one at a time.
+In this state, an HJ actor will receive messages sent to its mailbox but will not process them. - started: in this state, the actor will process all messages in its mailbox, one at a time.
 It will keep doing so until it decides to terminate.
-In HJ, an actor is started by invoking the start() method:

-'''

-myActor.start()

-'''

-• terminated: in this state the actor has decided it will no longer process any messages that are there in its mailbox or subsequent messages sent to it.
-Once terminated, an actor may not be restarted.
-An actor is terminated by invoking the protected exit() method, which changes the actor's state to terminated after the process() call containing exit() returns.
-Note that the exit() call does not itself result in a termination of the process() call; it just ensures that no subsequent process() calls will be processed.
+In HJ, an actor is started by invoking its start() method: e.g., "myActor.start()". - terminated: in this state the actor has decided it will no longer process any more messages.
+Once terminated, an actor cannot be restarted.
+An actor requests termination by calling its exit() method, which changes the actor's state to terminated after the process() call containing exit() returns.
+Note that the exit() call does not itself result in an immediate termination of the process() call; it just ensures that no subsequent process() calls will be processed.

 All async tasks created internally within an actor are registered on the finish scope that contained the actor's start() operation.
-The finish scope will block until all actors started inside it terminate.
+The finish scope will block until all actors started within it terminate.
 This is similar to the finish semantics while dealing with asyncs.